da4818/primedConversionUI/README.md

 by modulating each function

 *gpiozero can normally only work on Raspberry Pi devices or the Raspbian desktop OS.
-A workaround exists: to run the code on any other OS, the user must havelthe lines below at the top of the windows.py file.
-Note that this fix doesn't work everytime.
+A workaround exists: to run the code on any other OS, the user must have the lines below at the top of the windows.py file.
+Note that this fix doesn't work every time.
 import os
 os.environ['GPIOZERO_PIN_FACTORY'] = os.environ.get('GPIOZERO_PIN_FACTORY', 'mock')
 import gpiozero